-“The good news is that there are tools available leveraging data and a variety of sources of data and tools to be able to mitigate that risk,” Jezerc said.
-“First Insight, for example, has been able to improve new product success rates by 30 percent to 80 percent.”
+“The good news is that there are predictive analytics tools for retail available leveraging data and a variety of sources of data and tools to be able to mitigate that risk,” Jezerc said.
+“First Insight, for example, has been able to improve speed to market and increase new product success rates by 30 percent to 80 percent.”

-First Insight recently signed an agreement with Li & Fung to integrate First Insight’s Voice of the Customer analytics with Li & Fung’s digital product development solution to help brands and retailers buy with more confidence, minimize markdowns and end the season with less excess stock.
+First Insight recently signed an agreement with Li & Fung to integrate First Insight’s Voice of the Customer retail predictive analytics with Li & Fung’s digital product development solution to help brands and retailers confidently make buying decisions, minimize markdowns and end the season with less excess stock.

 at Sourcing Journal if you are a subscriber, or Download below